sSouthgate/Marine-AI-Competency-Exercise/ReadMe.md

 ## Running the Program (`main()`):

+# Commandline or IDE
+cd into the `Marine_AI_Competency_Exercise` directory and run `python3 '.\Marine AI Competency Exercise\main.py'`

+# Building and running a docker container
+Make sure you have docker installed with:
+`docker -v`
-cd into the directory and run
+cd into the `Marine_AI_Competency_Exercise` directory and run `docker build -t nmea_decode .`
-`python3 '.\Marine AI Competency Exercise\main.py'`
+`docker run --volume .\:/usr/local/app/Marine_AI_Competency_Exercise -i -t nmea_decode`

+Running the main program or container will prompt the user to input an NMEA sentence.
+Several NMEA sentences are provided in `NMEA_Sentences.txt` for validation of the written code.

 Expected output:
 ```